SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 No targets.
 A number without a target tells you nothing.
 Is $12,500 MRR good?
 Only if you know your goal was $10,000.

 No actions.
 The most common mistake.
-If you track churn but don’t list what you’ll do about it, you’re just collecting data, not managing a business.
+If you track churn but do not list what you will do about it, you are just collecting data, not managing a business.

 Checking daily.
 Daily fluctuations cause anxiety without insight.
 Weekly is enough for early-stage SaaS.